 On a separate pan/wok

-Add 2tbs vegetable oil and heat for about 2 minutes, add mixed vegetables and chopped onions and stir fry till onions becomes translucent.
+Add 2tbsp vegetable oil and heat for about 2 minutes, add mixed vegetables and chopped onions and stir fry till onions become translucent.
 This should be between 3-5 minutes.
-Add a pinch of curry, thyme and seasoning to the vegetables and stir together.
-Add fried livers and stir fry for another minute.
+Add a pinch of curry, thyme and seasoning to the vegetables and stir together. follow by the fried livers and stir fry for another minute.
 Add sweet corn, stir together to combine and take it off the heat.

-Place the almost cooked coconut rice back on a medium heat, add the stir fried vegetables and combine together.
+Place the almost cooked coconut rice back on medium heat, add the stir-fried vegetables and combine together.
 (You can use a wooden ladle for this job as it makes the job faster) at this stage of the cooking, you shouldn’t need to add water/stock to the rice.
 The remaining steam in the rice will do the job.
 Take the rice off the heat and serve with some lovely protein of choice.
-I love my chicken as you know with some fried plantain.
+I love mine with spicy baked chicken and some fried plantain.